chriskorosu/chriskorosu/README.md

-Trying to be kind, patient, and reasonable with people, and to have some fun along the way 😉
+Always trying to be more kind, patient, and reasonable with people.

 Currently pursuing a CS degree at the University of Toronto.

 I'm especially interested in developing computer games and BETTER social media platforms.